-Those who have a lost cell phone while traveling abroad should not begin to panic.
+Those who lose a cell phone while traveling abroad should not start panicking.
 Instead, it is entirely possible to be reunited with a lost cell phone, or (at the very least) protect the information on the phone.
-In the event of a lost cell phone while traveling around the world, every traveler should start their search with these tips.
+If your cell phone goes missing, start your search with these tips.

-Those travelers who lost their cell phone should immediately recalling where they last had it.
+Immediately think about where you last had your phone.
 For example: if you last remember having your cell phone at a restaurant, try contacting or re-visiting the restaurant to see if it was found.
 If you last remember having the phone in a taxi, try contacting the taxi company to see if it was recovered.

-If nobody has found the phone, the next step may include using a tracking application to see if the phone can be found.
+If no one has found the phone, the next step may include using a tracking application to see if the phone can be found.

 If the tracking app does work but your phone is not in a place you recognize, do not attempt to recover the lost cell phone on your own.
 Instead, contact local law enforcement authorities for help.

-If recovering a lost cell phone is out of the question, the next step is to report your loss to the cellular phone provider.
-Internet phone applications like Skype or other internet calling apps can help travelers connect with their cell phone provider.
-Otherwise, some telephone providers may be able to help via chat or online messaging services.
+If recovering a lost cell phone is out of the question, the next step is to report your loss to the cell phone provider by email or by using a phone at your hotel, for example.
 By contacting your phone provider, access to the lost cell phone can be cut off, potentially preventing fraudulent charges to the phone owner's account.